There Is No Time to Lose After a DUI Arrest

 A conviction for driving under the influence (DUI) will have an immediate effect on your life.
 You can lose your driver’s license and be subjected to fines, community service, and/or jail time.
 However, if you fight the DUI charge, you may be able to avoid these penalties.
 The experienced DUI defense lawyers at Ward & Spires, LLC, know how to contest drunk driving charges.
 As a former prosecutor, Clay Ward understands how the state conducts DUI cases.
 With this knowledge, we can construct a strong defense.

-Please call our office atto schedule a free consultation with an Augusta DUI defense attorney.
+Please call our office at 706-250-7797 to schedule a free consultation with an Augusta DUI defense attorney.

 During a DUI arrest, your driver’s license will be taken away and you will get a driving permit for 10 days.
 You will receive a 10-day letter notifying you of the time limit for requesting a hearing to appeal your license suspension.
 Typically, the suspension will last for six months, if you do not have prior DUI convictions.
 If you refuse to take the breath test, you may face tougher penalties.
 You must request a suspension hearing or you will not be able to get a work permit (hardship license).
 Your license will be suspended for one year.